gwlim/openwrt-sfe-flowoffload-ath79/README.md

 Fix up IPv6 SFE Offloading
-Fixed up forgotten size optimization for kernel 5.4 Add support for modded flash expansion for ath79 Shrink size for small builds by removing USB due to not enough free memory Fix up port forwarding in SFE
+Fixed up forgotten size optimization for kernel 5.4 Add support for modded flash expansion for ath79
+Fix up port forwarding in SFE
 ```